Dubai dishes infused with culture

 Qwaider Al Nabulsi: Breakfast DXB style (Palestinian influences)

 Start your morning the way hundreds of local commuters do with a visit to Qwaider Al Nabulsi diner for a kunafa, the Arabian version of a cheese danish.
 Topped with crispy shredded pastry, melted cheese oozes out from a sweetened egg-glazed roll for a finger-licking favourite.
 Pair with the ubiquitous iced lemon-mint drink, perfect for cutting through the sugary breakfast roll while quenching that early-morning thirst.

 Take quality ingredients; add a dash of style and a sprinkling of atmosphere … et voila!
 You have Khaleeji treats from Logma!
 The food is as attractive as the venue.
 Logma is the place to be at on weekends, fulfilling those lazy-day cravings.

 Start the day off with a ‘Traditional Breakfast Platter’ packed with baith tamat, balaleet, khameer, chebab, regag, with a side of date syrup, and cream cheese.
-Tickle your tastebuds with Lugaimat & Gahwa in the afternoon, and if you have enough space - welcome the evening with chebab katayef, a traditional favourite with a contemporary twist - crisp chebab pancake, date, mascarpone, saffron cardamom syrup, finished off with a dollop of vanilla ice cream.
+Tickle your tastebuds with lugaimat and gahwa in the afternoon.
+Then if you have enough space, welcome the evening with chebab katayef – a traditional favourite with a contemporary twist featuring a crisp chebab pancake, date, mascarpone, saffron cardamom syrup and finished off with a dollop of vanilla ice cream.

 BOXPARK, Al Wasl Road, Al Safa, Dubai